CppKorea/CppCoreGuidelines/sections/Expr.md

             var += e;
     }

+    // var를 사용한다;
-    // use var; that this isn't done too early can be enforced statically with only control flow
+    // that this isn't done too early can be enforced statically with only control flow
 ```

 This would be fine if there was a default initialization for `SomeLargeType` that wasn't too expensive.
 Otherwise, a programmer might very well wonder if every possible path through the maze of conditions has been covered.
 If not, we have a "use before set" bug.
 This is a maintenance trap.